-Worst of all, we were painfully aware that investors didn’t have a better option that could have saved them from financial tragedy.
+During the Great Recession, investors didn’t have a better option that could have saved them from financial tragedy.
 Their only options were traditional, market-based investments that were especially vulnerable to cyclical market fluctuations.
 With their wealth tied to these investments, investors had no control, and they were at the mercy of vicious market cycles.

+Although many years have passed, investors are still facing similar challenges today.
 This glaring need for an alternative solution was the genesis of 52TEN.
 We joined forces with a shared goal:

 Create a recession-resistant investment strategy that would perform in all market cycles, particularly during times of uncertainty when everything else is in chaos, so we and our investors would never have to worry about market volatility again.